 Lisbon is famous for its colorful narrow streets, delicious gastronomy, Pastel de nata and friendly people.
 Lisbon is a city where you need to let go and get lost.
 It is good to have an itinerary of things to want to visit, thus we made this guide, but keep your mind open for the adventure of your life.

 In this guide we are sharing our favorite things to do in Lisbon in three days.
 Our first day in Lisbon we visited the downtown area around the Santa Just Lift and the Rua Augusta Arch, while the second day we headed to the more western edge of the city and along the Tagus River.
+In your road trip across Portugal you must include Lisbon and at least spend two full days to get a better sense of this gorgeous city.

 We specifically walked to the Belém parish, home to many of Lisbon’s iconic landmarks such as the Belén Tower and the Jerónimos Monastery.
 The third day we did a quick day trip to Sintra, to visit it’s famous palaces.
 No visit in Portugal is complete without visiting Portugal’s second largest and charming city of Porto.
 While there you should definitely take a wine tour in Porto.